google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 ```

 # Compile-time instrumentation with clang/gcc (-z) #

-You can use here
+Here you can use the following:
   * gcc/clang `-finstrument-functions` (less-precise)
   * clang's (>=4.0) `-fsanitize-coverage=trace-pc,indirect-calls,trace-cmp`
     (trace-cmp adds additional comparison map to instrumentation)

-In both cases you'd need to link your code with `honggfuzz/libhfuzz/libhfuzz.a`
+In both cases you'll have to link your code with `honggfuzz/libhfuzz/libhfuzz.a`

 Two modes are available
 ### Persistent mode - LLVM-style LLVMFuzzerTestOneInput ###